My Mega Roth Conversion: a $212,000 mistake?

 Knowing what I know now, having my eye on an early retirement, if I could fire up the flux capacitor and go back in time, I would advise my younger self not to make those conversions.
 “There will be time to make those conversions in a lower tax bracket when you’re early retired”, I would say.
 While in hindsight, it was probably not the best decision, I did the best I could with the information I had at the time.

 The good news is I’ve since become an employee, and have been building up some tax deferred retirement savings.
-The 457(b) will be used to help fund our monthly expenses in early retirement.
+The 457(b) will be part of our drawdown strategy to help fund our monthly expenses in early retirement.
 The 401(k) will be rolled over to a traditional IRA, and year by year, slowly converted to Roth.
 I’ll still be able to take advantage of those Roth conversions in much lower tax brackets down the line.
 Unless the rules change.
 Again.